rmjarvis/TreeCorr/docs/binning3pt.rst

 The binning in the three-point case is somewhat more complicated than for two-point functions, since we need to characterize the geometry of triangles.
-There are currently three different binnings available, which may be specified using the ``bin_type`` parameter in `Corr3`.
+There are currently three different binning schemes available, which may be specified using the ``bin_type`` parameter in `Corr3`.

 .. note::